This is an ongoing project to collect rules for interesting games that can be

 No More Jockeys

-Players take turns to name a person and then exclude a category that the person belongs to, such as "Buster Keaton: No more actors."
-Categories can be qualities of the person, or of the words or letters of their name.
+Players take turns to name a person and then exclude a category that the person belongs to, eg. "Buster Keaton: No more actors."
+Categories can be qualities of the person, or of their name.
 Once a category is excluded, people it covers cannot be named.
-If a player can't think of a person, or has any player correctly challenge them for a move that breaks earlier exclusions, they are eliminated.
-(Upon excluding a category, a player may be asked to "name another" who also fits it; if they can't, they are eliminated.)
+A player is eliminated if (1) they can't think of a person, (2) another player correctly challenges them for a move that breaks earlier exclusions, (3) they issue three failed challenges, (4) someone asks them to "name another" who also fits their created category, and they are unable to.